SKINTOP® Cable Glands Offer NSF Approval for Food Applications

 Cables and connectors that meet NSF requirements are suitable for food handling and processing equipment, including filling systems in dairies or breweries, as well as other sensitive areas in the chemical and pharmaceutical sectors.
 For use in these applications, our SKINTOP® cable glands now feature the following NSF ratings:

-- INOX Series—NSF 169 for use in splash zone or non-food zone
+- INOX Series—NSF 169 for use in splash zone and non-food zone

 Hygienic by design, these cable glands are constructed from stainless steel and feature smooth, edge-free surfaces that prevent fluids from accumulating and microorganisms from gathering.
 They also resist seawater and can withstand harsh cleaning agents in line with ECOLAB requirements.